 - Signatures of both parties

-📄 Note: The agreement should be in writing for legal validity.
+📄 Tip: The agreement must be in writing to be legally valid.

 Step 2: Notarize the Agreement